Post-quantum steering is a stronger-than-quantum resource for information processing

 is not the state $ |\psi \rangle $, but simply a classical label corresponding to it, used to determine the unitary $U_{\psi}$ that the transformation $\text{c}U$ implements.
 In addition, $B\circ\text{c}U$ is the process that first implements the controlled unitary $\text{c}U$ and then the measurement $B$.

-The crucial step here is to notice that each term in the sum in Eq.~\eqref{eq:thesum} can be identified with an element of an assemblage $\{\sigma_{a| \bm{\uppsi}}\}$ in an instrumental steering scenario (see App.~\ref{ap:stee}) as follows: \beq
+The crucial step here is to notice that each term in the sum in Eq.~\eqref{eq:thesum} can be identified with an element of an assemblage $\{\sigma_{a| \bm{\uppsi}}\}$ in an instrumental steering scenario (see Def.~D.4 in the Supplemental Material) as follows: \beq